slaclab/pydm/CONTRIBUTING.md

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-pydm could always use more documentation, whether
+PyDM could always use more documentation, whether
 as part of the official docs, in docstrings,
 or even on the web in blog posts, articles, and such.